jeffknupp/sandman/README.md

 $ sandmanctl sqlite:////tmp/my_database.db
 ```

+**Use an absolute path to the database or a 'full' URI such as:**

+- postgresql+psycopg2://scott:tiger@localhost/test
+- sqlite+pysqlite:///relative/path/to/db.db

 *That's it.* `sandman` will then do the following:

 * connect to your database and introspect its contents